The Dirichlet problem for the nonstationary Stokes system in a polygon: The parameter-dependent problem in a polygon

 \subsection{An estimate for \boldmath $p$\unboldmath}

 Clearly the constant $c$ in the estimate of Lemma \ref{cl3} depends on $s$.
 Our goal is to obtain a more precise estimate.
-Let $\beta_j\le 2$ for all $j$.
-Then we define $W_\beta^2(\Omega)$ as the weighted Sobolev space with the norm

-We prove the existence of solutions of the Neumann problem for the Poisson equation in this function space.
+We prove the existence of solutions of the Neumann problem for the Poisson equation in the function space $W_\beta^2(\Omega)$ which was introduced in the foregoing subsection.

 \begin{Le} Suppose that $\phi \in V_{1-\gamma}^0(\Omega)$, where $0<\gamma_j < \pi/\alpha_j$ for all $j$, and that the integral of $\phi$ over $\Omega$ is zero.
 Then there exists a solution $q\in W_{1-\gamma}^2(\Omega)$ of the problem